Healthy Homes Assessment Belmont

 Belmont Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory in all Belmont and New Zealand rental houses where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is compulsory for all Belmont and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords must keep records that demonstrate the conformance to each Healthy Homes Standard that apply or will be applicable during the tenure of an apartment rental.
+• Property managers and landlords are required to keep records that demonstrate conformance with each Healthy Homes Standard that apply or will be applied to the rental property.

-• All the boarding houses (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider boarding household tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.

-• All homes that are rented out through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All households let by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy began.

 Starting 1 July 2024